woman in black dress

 Diane Mehta was born in Frankfurt, grew up in Bombay and New Jersey, studied in Boston, and now makes her home in New York City.

-Books include an essay collection (University of Georgia Press, 2025), two poetry collections, Tiny Extravaganzas (Arrowsmith Press, 2023), Forest with Castanets (Four Way Books, 2019), and a literary guide, How to Write Poetry (2005).
-She is at work on a novel set in 1946-7 Mumbai that folds in events from the partitions of India and Palestine.
+Books include Happier Far: Essays (University of Georgia Press, 2025), two poetry collections, Tiny Extravaganzas (Arrowsmith Press, 2023), Forest with Castanets (Four Way Books, 2019), and a study of technique, How to Write Poetry (2005).
+She is shopping a novel set in 1946-7 Mumbai that folds in events from the partitions of India and Palestine.

-Her work has been recognized by the Peter Heinegg Literary Award, the CafĂ© Royal Cultural Foundation, and fellowships at Civitella Ranieri and Yaddo.
+Her work has been recognized by fellowships at Civitella Ranieri and Yaddo, the Café Royal Cultural Foundation, and the Peter Heinegg Literary Award.
 She was an editor at A Public Space, PEN America, and Guernica.
 She publishes poetry, essays, and criticism for The New Yorker, The New York Times, The Times Literary Supplement, Harvard Review, Harvard Divinity Bulletin, Kenyon Review, The Guardian, Virginia Quarterly Review, American Poetry Review, and A Public Space.

 If you are interested in editorial services, please click here.